Past Life Regression Meditation, a Higher-Level Meditation

 What is Meditation?

+In this article we are going to explain about types of meditation.
 In the Vedic era, the practice of external rituals such fire were replaced by the internal contemplation and meditation.
 Buddhist texts also writes on meditation as a process for the inner forms of fire sacrifice.
-One of the most revered scriptures of Hindu called Geeta talks about meditation as a medium to spiritual journey which has to be regulated with satya (truth), ahimsa (Non-violence) and aparigraha (non-possessiveness).
+One of the most revered scriptures of Hindu called Geeta talks about different types of meditation.
+It explains meditation as a medium to spiritual journey which has to be regulated with satya (truth), ahimsa (Non-violence) and aparigraha (non-possessiveness).
 The holy book of Vedanta school of Hinduism asserts four ways to reach to the peak of spirituality through purifying one’s mind.
 They are the path of selfless service, path of knowledge, path of devotion and the path of meditation.

 Dhyan literally means ‘contemplation, reflection and profound and abstract meditation’.
 The word Dhyan has a root of Sanskrit word ‘Dhi’ which means ‘imaginative vision’, the power of knowledge, wisdom and intelligent connected with goddess Saraswati.
 Meditatoin is considered as an instrument to gain self-knowledge and self-realization in Hindu philosophy.

 According to Patanjali Yoga Sutras, meditation has been regarded as the practice of focusing to the certain object for prolonged period of time without any distraction and influence of the thoughts except to the object of concentration.
 When one concentrates on one object, it is called as Dharana.
 When the time period of concentration increases it becomes Dhyan.
 Furthermore, dharana has also been analyzed as the practice of orientation to the same objects still having awareness of its aspect dhyan has denoted as the state when one only remains one-pointedness without having the awareness of the other aspects.